‘Faithful’ Project Offers Sacred Space for Christian Women to Create

 Singer-songwriter Sandra McCracken emphasizes that whether or not women hold a place or title of authority in a particular space, “innately, to be made in the image of God means that we have authority as women.”

-MacIntosh, who regularly facilitates workshops for writers, noted the importance of cultivating safety in the Faithful workshops, where the women gathered to write together during the fall and winter before the pandemic.
+Macintosh, who regularly facilitates workshops for writers, noted the importance of cultivating safety in the Faithful workshops, where the women gathered to write together during the fall and winter before the pandemic.
 This setting represented a careful effort to create a space where women could feel confident to write and create together.

-“There was no hierarchy,” MacIntosh said—an important factor because women in some traditional church settings often “do not feel safe to speak because they feel … unintelligent” or unqualified.
+“There was no hierarchy,” Macintosh said—an important factor because women in some traditional church settings often “do not feel safe to speak because they feel … unintelligent” or unqualified.

 Over the past couple years, several influential books have captured concerns about gender roles in evangelical spaces and culture, including Kate Bowler’s The Preacher’s Wife, Kristin Kobes Du Mez’s Jesus and John Wayne, and Beth Allison Barr’s The Making of Biblical Womanhood.